emsterdam1/anRNAlab-Protocols/NGS/TEQUILA-SEQ-cDNA-enrichment.md

 **9.** Capture sample beads and remove supernatant. <br/> Add 50 µL of HOT Wash Buffer I, vortex quickly, spin down, and move suspensions to new tube.

-**10.** Perform 2 washes of each sample with 100 µL of HOT Wash Buffer II at 65 °C for 5 min each. _Note: Can incubate in a thermocycler or block, just tap mix periodically to keep from settling._
+**10.** Wash samples twice with 100 µL of HOT Wash Buffer II at 65 °C for 5 min with mixing.

 **11.** Wash once in 100 µL of room temp Wash Buffer I. <br/> Vortex for 2 minutes.
 Spin down, capture beads, and remove supernatant.